Azure/terraform-azure-modules/codex/general_rules.md

 This is a typical structure of a module project.

-A Module consists of an author written part and an auto generated part.
+A Module consists of an auto-generated part and the repo's maintainer-composed part.

 The below parts should be written by the author:

 * Logical code of the module - all `.tf` files under the root directory
-* File used to generate documentations - README.yaml
+* documentation - `README.md`
-* Automated tests - `e2e`, `upgrade` and `unit_test` directory under `test` directory
+* Automated tests - `e2e`, `upgrade` and `unit_test` directories under `test` directory
 * Examples - `example` directory

-The rest parts are rely on code auto generation.
-The author should not modify the content of these auto generated files.
+The rest parts rely on code auto-generation.
+The author should not modify the content of these auto-generated files.
 The content will be generated automatically before every commit and overwrite the previous contents.

 We consider these parts equally important, so they should have the same code quality standard.

 ## Static Files and Template Files

-Under some scenarios the static file and template files the module will use are saved under `files` directory (Eg. a long script file configured to [`user_data`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine#user_data)).
+Under some scenarios the static file and template files the module will use are saved under `files` directory.

 Template files for Terraform [`templatefile` function's](https://www.terraform.io/docs/configuration/functions/templatefile.html) use should be named as `.tftpl` and placed under `template` directory.